adamyodinsky/data_downloader/README.md

   - [1.5.
 Environment Variables](#15-environment-variables)
   - [1.6.
 What's next?](#16-whats-next)

-The purpose of This project is to populate an SQL database with data about stocks.
+A command line that can populate a timescaleDB database with historical price data of stocks.
-Currently, the project only supports historical price data.
 The project uses [the Yahoo API python package](https://pypi.org/project/yfinance/) to fetch the data and [timescaleDB](https://www.timescale.com/) as a time-series database that stores the data.

 ## 1.1.
 Glossary